What Is the Difference between a Formal Verification and a Traditional Smart Contract Audit?

 While an audit is a search for bugs, formal verification is a rigorous proof that the code satisfies specific properties under all possible execution paths.
 Formal verification offers a higher level of certainty for critical financial logic.

-What Is the Role of a Smart Contract “Audit”?
+What Is Formal Verification in the Context of Smart Contract Security?